Borregaard: Borregaard LignoTech

 Borregaard LignoTech is a supplier of lignin-based binding and dispersing agents (lignosulphonate).
 Lignin is the binding agent in wood and is extracted as lignosulphonate during the production of cellulose.
 The company has production units in Norway, US, Brazil, Germany, and the UK, and joint venture units in South Africa, Spain, and the US.

 LignoTech's lignin products are used as dispersing agents in concrete, textile dyes, agrochemicals, batteries and ceramic products, or as binding agents in animal feed and briquettes.
 Lignin products improve the end-use properties and strengthen the structure of concrete.
 Lignin-based products are also used in connection with oil drilling.

 Borregaard Synthesis

 Borregaard Synthesis provides intermediates for non-ionic X-ray contrast media, and has dedicated plants for this market.
 The company also supplies advanced intermediates, active pharmaceutical ingredients (APIs) for several medicines.

 The production facilities is located at the Borregaard production site in Sarpsborg, Norway.

 The company also produces diphenols at its plant in Ravenna, Italy.

 Borregaard Ingredients

-Borregaard manufactures ingredients based on natural raw materials.
+Borregaard manufactures several ingredients based on natural raw materials.